shaun-shannon/Graduation_Checker/README.md

 **User Registration & Authentication**
 - Register with personal information, including name, email, and enrollment details.
 - Secure login to access individual student accounts.

-**Profile Management**
-- Update personal details such as name, email, enrollment year, and expected graduation year.
+- Passwords are encrypted for security.

+**User Information**
+- Students can enter personal information, including their name, email.

 **Course Management**
 - **View Courses:** See a list of available courses with details like name, code, credits, and prerequisites.
 - **Add Courses:** Log courses as completed, in-progress, or planned.
-- Update Course Status: Modify course status and enter grades for accurate academic tracking.
+- **Update Course Status:** Modify course status and enter grades for accurate academic tracking.
+- **Delete Courses & Semester:** If a course or a semester is not to the students liking, they can delete specific courses or even delete entire semesters.

 ## Degree Requirements Tracking

-- **Requirements Display:** View all courses required for the computer science degree.

-- **Completion Status:** Track which required courses are completed or still pending.

 ## Progress Monitoring